 What Causes Chicken Skin in Underarms?

 The scientific term for this condition is keratosis pilaris, a harmless but visually unappealing issue caused by the buildup of keratin, a protein that protects your skin from infections and other harmful elements.
 When keratin gets trapped in hair follicles, it forms small, rough bumps, giving the skin a bumpy and uneven texture.

 While it’s common on arms and legs, some individuals experience it in their underarms as well.
-Factors such as genetics, dry skin, and excessive friction can contribute to the occurrence of chicken skin in this sensitive area.
+Factors such as genetics, dry skin, excessive friction, and even your chosen underarm hair removal method can contribute to the occurrence of chicken skin in this sensitive area.

 How to Remove Chicken Skin in Armpits